The Most Interesting Man in the World: Advertisements

 The Goldsmith advertisements feature an older bearded, debonair gentleman.
 They also feature a montage (mostly in black and white) of daring exploits involving "the most interesting man" when he was younger, in which the character is played by actor Claudio Marangone.

-The precise settings are never revealed, but he performs feats such as freeing an angry bear from a painful-looking bear trap, shooting a pool trick shot before an audience (by shooting the cue ball out of the mouth of a man lying on the pool table), catching a marlin while cavorting in a Hemingway-esque scene with a beautiful young woman, winning an arm-wrestling match in a South American setting, surfing a killer wave, and bench pressing two young women, each seated in a chair, in a casino setting.
-The voiceovers themselves are intended to be both humorous and outrageous, and include humorous undertones such as his giving his own father "the talk", experiencing an awkward moment just to know how it felt, and finding the Fountain of Youth but not drinking from it, "because he wasn't thirsty".
+The precise settings are never revealed, but he performs incredible feats such as freeing an angry bear from a bear trap, performing a break shot in pool by shooting the cue ball out of the mouth of a man lying on the pool table, stitching up his own shoulder in a field hospital while flirting with the nurses, handfeeding a nest of egrets while ascending a cliff face, surfing a rogue wave, and bench pressing two young women, each seated in a chair.
+The voiceovers themselves are intended to be both humorous and outrageous, including giving his own father "the talk", experiencing an awkward moment just to know how it felt, and finding the Fountain of Youth but not drinking from it because he wasn't thirsty.
 Other feats are more centered on his physical abilities and personality.
-These include his small talk changing foreign policies, parallel-parking a train, and slamming a revolving door.
+These include changing foreign policy through his small talk, slamming a revolving door, and parallel-parking a train.

-At the end of the advertisement, the most interesting man, usually shown sitting in a night club or other social setting surrounded by several beautiful young women, says, "I don't always drink beer.
+At the end of the advertisement, the Most Interesting Man, usually shown sitting in a night club or other social setting surrounded by several beautiful young women, says, "I don't always drink beer.
 But when I do, I prefer Dos Equis."
 Each commercial ends with him stating the signature sign-off: "Stay thirsty, my friends."

 There are secondary advertisements that are similar to the final part of the original advertisements.
-They feature the man sitting in a social setting, surrounded by beautiful young women, conveying a short opinion to the viewer on certain subjects, such as bar nuts, the two-party system, self-defense, trophy wives, and "bromance".
+They feature the Man sitting in a social setting, surrounded by beautiful young women, conveying a short opinion to the viewer on certain subjects, such as bar nuts, the two-party system, self-defense, trophy wives, and "bromance".
 He then finishes the advertisement by holding a Dos Equis beer and saying, "Stay thirsty, my friends."

 The advertisements featuring Legrand end with a slightly different sign-off: "Stay thirsty, mis amigos" (Spanish for "my friends").